 These are not “so bad they are good” cult films that could conceivably earn a higher spot on the list.
 No, these are just… bad.
-The list includes Piranha II: The Spawning (1982), Jaws: The Revenge (1987), Ballistic: Ecks vs Sever (2002), and pretty any title with a colon.
+The list includes Piranha II: The Spawning (1982), Jaws: The Revenge (1987), Ballistic: Ecks vs Sever (2002), and pretty much any title with a colon.